Typical distances in a geometric model for complex networks: Introduction

 Gugelmann, Panagiotou and Peter~\cite{ar:Kosta} showed that the degree of a vertex has a power law with exponent $2\alpha +1$.
 If $\alpha > 1/2$, then the exponent of the power law may take any value greater than 2.
 When $1 > \alpha > 1/ 2$, this exponent is between 2 and 3.
 They also showed that the average degree is a constant that depends on $\alpha$ and $\nu$, and that the clustering coefficient (the probability of two vertices with a common neighbor to be joined by an edge) of $\G (N;\alpha, \nu)$ is asymptotically bounded away from $0$ with probability $1-o(1)$ as $N\rightarrow \infty$.

 Furthermore, the last two authors together with M\"uller~\cite{bode_fountoulakis_mueller} showed that $\G (N;\alpha, \nu)$ with high probability has a \emph{giant component}, that is, a connected component containing a linear number of vertices if $1/2 <\alpha < 1$.
 When $\alpha > 1$, the size of the largest component is bounded by a function that is \emph{sublinear} in $N$.
+This transition is also indicated in Figure~\ref{fig:simulation}.
 When $\alpha =1$, the existence of a giant component depends on the value of $\nu$.
+There is a critical value for $\nu$ around which a giant component emerges.